yosidahan/router_breaker/README.md

 # router_breaker
-Find routers/modems available publicly and are open to default username/password
+Find routers/modems publicly available and are vulnerable to default username/password

 # Usage
 ```